 Used to help with breathing in an unconscious person.

 Giving medicines to restore an effective heart rate and improve circulation of blood to major organs.
-The presence of a device does not prevent any measures or complicate treatment that is considered appropriate according to the content of the DNR order.
+The presence of a device doesn’t prevent any measures or complicate treatment that is considered appropriate according to the content of the DNR order.

-The decision to have a written DNR should be made by you or your family in consultation with your doctor.
+The decision to have a written DNR should be made by you and your family in consultation with your doctor.

 Return to Planning for the end of life